J-Varun-P/CS50_Traffic/README.md

+#Neural_Network_Traffic (CS50AI)

+An AI to identify which traffic sign appears in a photograph.

+Please visit the [Following Link](https://cs50.harvard.edu/ai/2020/projects/5/traffic/) for more information about the project.

 These are the following observations that I noticed after running Neural Network models for over a hundred times for this project.

 ### Convolutional Layers